-Common law set 9 Gough Square is a great place to start your career if you want to experience a breadth of memorable cases.
+Common law set 9 Gough Chambers is a great place to start your career if you want to experience a breadth of memorable cases.
 Clinical negligence, professional disciplinary and personal injury make up the majority of instructions at the chambers.
 Tenants often act in hearings before regulatory bodies such as the HCPC or employment tribunals.

 In clinical negligence, a barrister is acting on the PIP defective breast impact litigation.
 Another member of chambers recently settled a ‘cauda equina’ claim for £2.25 million after the claimant suffered a spinal disc prolapse.